os-climate/witness-core/climateeconomics/sos_wrapping/sos_wrapping_witness/carbonemissions/documentation/carbonemissions_discipline.markdown

 #### Energy Emissions
 Energy Emissions is an input coming from the energy model.
 ### Land emissions
-Land emissions are from deforestation.
-Trees absorb a certain quantity of CO2.
-When trees are cut, CO2 is not absorbed anymore.
-This emission comes from forest model.
+Land emissions are from agriculture mix process.
+It contains emissions from forests (CO2 absorption by trees and CO2 emissions from deforestation) and emissions from crops (CO2 balance emissions from farming).

 ### CO2 objective

 A "CO2 objective" is calculated and set as an output of the model, based on the CO2 emissions: